govuk-one-login/fraud-rpt/README.md

 - a JSON Web Encryption (JWE) where the claims are provided in the plaintext to be signed and/or encrypted.
   - This has the format: `[header].[encrypted key].[encrypted payload].[random number].[authentication tag]`

-JWS and JWE use algorithms defined in JSON Web Algorithm (JWA).
-The public key of the algorithm is stored as a JSON Web Key (JWK).

 ## Transmitter function

 The Transmitter function signs and encrypts a Security Event Token and forwards it to the Shared Signals Framework (SSF) Transmitter endpoint.
 It is triggered when a message is received from the Generator function.